swcarpentry/git-novice/episodes/14-supplemental-rstudio.md

 objectives:
 - "Understand how to use Git from RStudio."
 keypoints:
-- "Using R Studio with Git allows you to version control a project over time. "
+- "Using RStudio's Git integration allows you to version control a project over time."
 ---

 Version control can be very useful when developing data analysis scripts.
 For